6 Things To Know About Tax Responsibilities As An LLC

 Originally, LLC is linked to a corporation, but it’s important to note that LLC is not 100% corporation and therefore is not taxed in the same manner.

 Actually, LLCs are so unique that how they are taxed is unique.
 Simply said, LLCs are taxed in a specific manner.
 LLC is not taxed as a separate business entity, which means that both losses and profits are directed through the business to each member of the specific LLC.
-Therefore, LLC members are duty-bound to note their earnings.
+Therefore, LLC members are duty-bound to note their earnings and tax filing requirements.

 The same members must report losses accordingly.
 As expected, losses must be reported on their personal federal taxes return.
 This is identical to the owners of a partnership.
 But what does it mean?